Top of main content

 A hard credit check can stay on your credit report for around 12 months.
 A lender will always ask for your agreement to proceed before completing a hard credit check.

-Multiple credit applications in a short space of time may signal to lenders that you’re in financial difficulty and in need of credit.
+Multiple credit applications in a short time may signal to lenders that you’re in financial difficulty.
 This may affect your ability to be approved for credit.

-Depending on the lender, you may not be able to make another lending application for the product for a set period of time.
+Depending on the lender, you may be unable to make another lending application for the product for a set period.

 How to increase your prospects of being approved by a lender